tedsluis/docker-dump1090/README.md

 $ wget -O dockerfile https://raw.githubusercontent.com/tedsluis/docker-dump1090/master/dockerfile.org
 ````
 ### Tweak the dockerfile
-Optional:At this stage you may want to edit the dockerfile and change, for example:
+Optional:At this stage you may want to edit the dockerfile and change for example:

 * the URL of your own config files (config.js and dump1090-mutability).
 * your own ADS-B BEAST source IP address.
 * the URL of your own heatmapdata.csv and rangeview.kml files (if you use the heatmap & rangeview source).
 * the URL of your own dump1090-mutability fork.

+notes:
-Check the comments inside the dockerfile for more info.
+Check the comments inside the dockerfiles for more info.
+You can host your own config , heatmap and rangeview files in Dropbox, Github or on a webserver and use their URL's in the dockerfile.

-### Build it
+### Build the docker image
 Build the image (select the version you want):
 ````
 $ docker build -t tedsluis/dump1090-mutability:v1.15_heatmaprangeview .
 or
 $ docker build -t tedsluis/dump1090-mutability:v1.15 .
 ````
-### Run it
+### Run a docker container
 Run it (select the version you want):
 If you did not build the image yourself it will be downloaded from the Docker Hub.
 ````